The contour gauge in use: telling untold: The advantage of the contour gauge use

 The formal resolving of Eqn.~(\ref{DiffEqnsG}) leads to two representations written as

 We stress that within the approaches backed on the local axial gauge use, there are no evidences to think that Eqns.~(\ref{Ag1}) and (\ref{Ag2}) are not equivalent each other.
-That is, the local gauge $A^+=0$ inevitably leads to (see \cite{Anikin:2015xka} for details)
+That is, the local gauge $A^+=0$ inevitably leads to the following logical scheme (see \cite{Anikin:2015xka} for details)

 This equation demonstrates that the equivalence of Eqns.~(\ref{Ag1}) and (\ref{Ag2}) causes the representation of $B$-function as in Eqn.~(\ref{g-pole-B}).
 The discussion on the boundary configurations can be found in \cite{Anikin:2015xka}.